-Valid as of 1 January 2023
+Valid as of 1 January 2024

-To ensure equal treatment for all Master's students you are requested to adhere to the following:
+To ensure equal treatment for all Master's students the TAB is requested to adhere to the following:

-- The MSc Research exam must be performed in accordance with the Examination Regulations for the Master's programme Cartography, and if required, in accordance with the local Education and Examination Regulations of the partner university at which the thesis is written (i.e. the university that employs the first supervisor). - 2.
+- 1. The MSc Research exam must be performed in accordance with the Examination Regulations for the Master's programme Cartography, and if required, in accordance with the local Education and Examination Regulations of the partner university at which the thesis is written (i.e. the university that employs the first supervisor). - 2.
 The TAB is appointed by the Examination Board and is accountable to that Board. - 3.
 The objectives of the MSc Research are that the student must be able to: - Address a well-formulated relevant research problem of sufficient scope and depth related to the focus of the Master's programme in Cartography and linked to relevant literature (scientific scope and depth); - Undertake research with a clear and transparent methodology with proper use of concepts, methods and techniques (scientific method); - Write a concise, logical, well-structured and readable thesis report with a clear layout, describing and discussing the key elements of the research process, the findings and recommendations (reporting); - Orally present and defend the research and use proper argumentation in the discussion with the TAB about the research (presentation and defence); - Work in a structured and rather independent way, while making adequate use of the guidance of the supervisor(s) (process). - 4.
 The TAB is expected to assess the MSc Research on the basis of quality criteria only.
 Mitigating circumstances should not be taken into account while determining the mark.
 The assessment is absolute.
-Each student is assessed on their individual performance; not related to the average performance of the other students in the programme.
-Criteria for assessment are outlined below. - 5.
-The assessment of the written thesis receives the highest weight compared to the thesis defence and assessment of the learning process.
+Each student is assessed on his/her individual performance; not related to the average performance of the other students in the programme).
+Criteria for assessment are outlined in Appendix 3 below. - 5.
+At least two members of the TAB must be present at the MSc Research exam (the local Chair and one of the supervisors).
+In case the local Chair is the first supervisor of the candidate, the Examination Board can appoint another TAB Chair to replace him/her.
+Supervisors may also attend at a distance through video conferencing. - 6.
+The assessment of the written thesis receives the highest weight compared to the thesis defence and assessment of the learning process. - 7.
+Only the final outcome of the MSc Research exam will be communicated to the student by the Chair of the Thesis Assessment Board.
+Opinions of individual TAB members are never communicated.